Bbbbbbill-Gates/EfficientCommunication/README.md

 # EfficientCommunication
-EFCOM is a kind of AUTOSAR COM moudle realization with high performance
+EFCOM is a kind of AUTOSAR CP COM moudle realization with high performance